THE FIRST WITNESS OF CHRIST’S RESURRECTION￼

-Second, Mary was one of the few faithful disciples who followed Jesus all through His trial, crucifixion, and burial (John 19:25).
+Second, Mary was one of the few faithful disciples who followed Jesus through His trial, crucifixion, and burial (John 19:25).

-Many believers today, unlike Mary, are not following the Lord faithfully, consistently or unceasingly.
+Many believers today, unlike Mary, are not following the Lord faithfully, consistently, or unceasingly.
 If you choose to follow the Lord only when it is easy or convenient to follow the Lord, you will not grow in the revelation knowledge of Jesus.

 Undoubtedly, the Lord knows and sees clearly beyond our empty professions and insincere actions into our hearts and motives.
 We should not expect the Lord to reveal Himself to us increasingly if we are not seeking or following Him consistently or unceasingly.

 Mary became the first witness of Christ’s resurrection because she never gave up on the Lord, even at His death.
-She kept following and serving the Lord, even when it seems as if there was nothing more the Lord could do for her or give to her.
+She kept following and serving the Lord, even when it seemed as if there was nothing more the Lord could do for her or give to her.
 What a faithful spirit Mary had!

 Third, Mary was never tired of ministering to the Lord.

 Not only did Mary Magdalene follow the Lord Jesus consistently all through His trial, crucifixion, death, and burial, Mary still set her mind on ministering to the Lord’s dead body.